This Easy Low Carb, Sugar Free Everything Bagel is Gluten Free, Keto and Made in under 30 minutes!

-Then I started the blog about 3 years ago and got relaxed, eating more and more bites to you know, test taste everything of course.
+Then I started the blog about 5 years ago and got relaxed, eating more and more bites, to you know, test taste everything of course.
 That’s what I do, it’s my job, I mean, I have to, blah blah blah.

-The weight didn’t start creeping up on my until last winter around Christmas I started writing the cookbook.
-It took me until the summer to finish and with it came and additional 10 pounds.
+The weight didn’t start creeping up on my until I started writing the cookbook.
+It took me until the summer to finish and with it came and an additional 10 pounds.

 I was shocked, it happened so slowly.
 It was sneaky, just a pound or two each week, thought I could just take it off with exercise.
 Wrong!
 Did.
 Not.
 Budge.
 For months I did everything I knew I should do, nothing worked.